MarcelaSilverio/remindme/README.md

 This Swagger documentation allows you to test the endpoints and see the schemas being used.

 There is also a json file on the repository that you can import to insomnia to check all the endpoints.

+## Project Details

+- The API was created using the Spring Boot Framework because it is simple and allows to integrate easily with other technologies.
+I used it alongside Maven that was managing the dependencies.

+- I created one unit test responsible to check if the post method returns 400 http code if invalid data is sent.
+I used the JUnit dependency to create it.

+- One import topic I tried to follow was the SOLID principles.
+They are very important, and allows our code to be easier to maintain and also prevents bugs from happening.

+- Some Desing Patterns were used in the project:
+    - Data transfer object (DTO)
+    - Repository pattern
+    - Service pattern